Earlier govts did not give Indians facilities available elsewhere even in previous century: Modi | Headlines

 - India

-Prime Minister Narendra Modi on Thursday accused the past governments of not providing facilities that were available to people elsewhere in the world even in the previous century and in his home state Gujarat a few years back.
+Prime Minister Narendra Modi on Thursday accused the past governments of denying the people of facilities that were available in other parts of the world even in the previous century and in his home state Gujarat a few years ago.

-Ahead of the assembly polls in Himachal Pradesh by the year-end, he launched a slew of development projects in Una and Chamba.
-In Una, Modi flagged off a Vande Bharat Express, the fourth train in the series.
+Ahead of the assembly polls in Himachal Pradesh by the year-end, Modi launched a slew of development projects in Una and Chamba.
+In Una, he flagged off a Vande Bharat Express, the fourth train in the series.

-Modi also stressed on the benefits of the ''double-engine'' government, a reference to the BJP being in power both in Himachal Pradesh and at the Centre.
+Modi also stressed on the benefits of the ''double-engine'' government, a reference to the BJP being in power both in Himachal Pradesh and at the Centre, and said the state was now witnessing a ''mahayagya'' of development.

 ''We will provide you facilities of the 20th as well as the 21st centuries,'' he said, addressing a rally at the Indira Gandhi stadium in Una.

 ''Our government is fulfilling the aspirations of 21st-century India.
-New India is overcoming challenges of the past and growing rapidly,'' Modi added.
+New India is overcoming challenges of the past and growing rapidly,'' Modi said.

+The BJP's style of working does not include ''creating hindrances, making undue delays and misguiding''. ''We take decisions, make resolutions, fulfill them, and show results,'' he claimed.

 He launched the Pradhan Mantri Gram Sadak Yojana-III in Chamba to upgrade 3,125 km of rural roads, saying the government wants to build roads in every village of the state.